bclins/bclins.github.io/spring26/math222/notes.md

 Fri, Jan 30 | [4.1][4.1] | Normal distribution

 <!--
+Good video about how to compute normal distribution probabilities with R: <https://youtu.be/qLBmYfAVUdg>

 ### Wed, Jan 28

 Today we talked about **random variables** and **probability distributions**.
 We talk about some example probability distributions: